lakshyasaxena07/Git-demo/README.md

 # Git-demo
-this is for learning git and gitbub
+this is for learning git and github